 Jason’s career in education includes teaching in the areas of early childhood, elementary, secondary English, and teacher/leader professional development.
 His work in designing effective learning experiences has led to professional growth in communications, curriculum design, website and application design, directing video production, and advocacy.
-In the current role of Director of E-Learning, Technology and Communications, Jason leads a talented and multifaceted team in the development of undergraduate and graduate courses, digital content, and software applications that creatively enhance teaching and learning online at the University of Florida’s College of Education.
-The online graduate master’s programs have been ranked #1 in the nation for two consecutive years (2016 & 2017) #2 for 2018, and back to #1 in the nation for 2019.
+In the current role of Director of E-Learning, Technology and Communications, Jason leads a talented and multifaceted team in the development of undergraduate and graduate courses, digital content, and software applications that creatively enhance teaching and learning at the University of Florida and beyond.
+The online graduate master’s programs have been ranked #1 or #2 in the nation for the last five years.